smousavi05/STEAD/README.md

 ### You can get the metadata from here:
 https://dl.orangedox.com/metadata-10-29-19.csv

-Note: all the metadata associated with each waveform are aslo available in the hdf5 file (as attributes) as well.
+Note: all the metadata associated with each waveform are aslo available in the hdf5 file (as attributes).

 ### Latest Version:
 Oct 29, 2019